 First, go to Wikipedia's "Writing an article" page.
 As you scroll down the page, you'll see a blue button that reads, "Article wizard: an easy way to create articles."
 Click this button (as long as you're autoconfirmed):

 Next, you'll be redirected to Wikipedia's Article Wizard.
-Here, you have two options — immediately begin creating your page by clicking "Next", or practicing editing your page in Wikipedia's sandbox, first.
+Here, you have two options — immediately begin creating your page by clicking "Next", or practice editing your page in Wikipedia's sandbox, first.

 For our purposes, we'll click "Next":